Global Communication in MPI: Many To Many

 Allreduce

 As the examples in the previous chapter demonstrated, when MPI_Reduce is called, only the root process knows the result.
 This can lead to bugs since it is fairly common that all processes should be aware of the global value.
 The MPI_Allreduce procedure performs the reduction and distributes the result.
-It should aways be used rather than a Reduce followed by a Bcast, since the implemention should carry this out more efficiently than with an explicit broadcast.
+It should always be used rather than a Reduce followed by a Bcast, since the implementation should carry this out more efficiently than with an explicit broadcast.

 The syntax for MPI_Allreduce is identical to that of MPI_Reduce but with the root number omitted.